-Anything that irritates the gums can cause swelling even if no serious harm has come to the cat’s general health.
+Anything that irritates the gums can cause swelling even if no serious harm has happened to the cat’s general health.

-There are a host of other signs to look for if you suspect a severe dental and gum issue.
-While appearance is critical, monitoring your cat’s behavior can also provide a valuable insight into the severity of the issue.
+There are other signs to look out for if you suspect a severe dental and gum issue.
+While appearance is critical, monitoring your cat’s behavior can also provide an insight into the severity of the issue.

 - Constant bad breath